InYanInIn/PairMind/README.md

 ## 🧩 1.
 Add Your API Key

-Edit the following line with your Gemini API key at file:
+Edit the following file with your Gemini API key:

 ```
 src/main/resources/application.properties